krow17/Going-Up/README.md

 # Going-Up
 Semester-long virtual reality project.
-Premise is to travel through multiple floors of a seemingly abandoned mental ward, and either ignoring or obeying voices that the player hears.
+Premise is to travel through multiple floors of a seemingly abandoned mental ward, and either ignore or obey voices that the player hears.

 # How to play
 Made with HTC Vive in mind, but can be played without.
+Navigation is achieved by using an Xbox One or similarly mapped PS4 controller.

 REQUIREMENTS FOR USING VIVE:
 GPU: Nvidia GeForce GTX 970, AMD Radeon R9 290 equivalent or better

 CPU: Intel i5-4590, AMD FX 8350 equivalent or better